 8. Experience deadline nerves.

 East 10th Street

-Even following two bouts with cancer, Helen Luchars doesn’t have a bucket list.
-“I enjoy the things I have, and experience things as they come,” she said.
+Following two bouts with cancer, Helen Luchars said she doesn’t have a bucket list.
+“I enjoy the things I have and experience things as they come,” she said.
 Luchars said she embraces the fact that life plans never work out the way originally envisioned.
 Her cancer is in remission, she said.

-1. Had friends warn against cutting off a dramatic amount of hair only to hear them say they liked it post-cut.
+1. Had friends warn against cutting off a dramatic amount of hair.
+After cutting it, the friends said they liked the look.

 2. Watch “The Tonight Show with Jay Leno” if time warrants.

 3. Visited Mississippi but didn’t go on the Elvis tour.